skiphansen/pano_man/README.md

 It turns out that there is a "DIP" switch setting that configured the Pacman machine for free plays.
 By selecting this mode we eliminate the need for the coins slot inputs.

-The 2 player start button isn't essential so we can skip it and thus get down to5 inputs for the Joystick and start button.
-The start is easy, we'll just use the existing "Pano" button for that.
+The 2 player start button isn't essential so we can skip it and thus get down to 5 inputs for the Joystick and start button.
+The start button is easy, we'll just use the existing "Pano" button for it.

 This leaves us with 4 inputs we need to connect to our joystick.
 For the impatient person who isn't concerned about esthetics or physical robustness flying wires are a quick and easy way to hook up the joystick.